-Kencoco are odourless and smokeless charcoal briquettes from recycled agricultural coconut waste (coconut shells, husks) and charcoal dust.
-This product has high heat combustion capabilities and is a viable low-cost alternative to fuels such as firewood, kerosene and wood charcoal.
+Kencoco Ltd. produces Eco-makaa Briquettes that are odourless and smokeless charcoal briquettes from recycled agricultural coconut waste (coconut shells, husks) and charcoal dust.
+This product has high heat combustion capabilities and is a low-cost alternative to fuels such as firewood, kerosene and wood charcoal.

 Kencoco’s factory is located in Kikambala, Kilifi County in Kenya.

-The company produces about 20 tons/month of charcoal briquettes in the factory in Kikambala, Kilifi County in Kenya.
+In 2021, the company plans to expand production to 100 tons/month of briquets from the factory in Kikambala, Kilifi County in Kenya.

-Kencoco Ltd produces about 20 tons per month of charcoal briquettes in their factory in Kikambala, Kilifi County in Kenya.
+Kencoco Ltd produces about 40 tons per month of charcoal briquettes in their factory in Kikambala, Kilifi County in Kenya with plans to expand to 100 tons/month in 2021 .
 The product is sold directly to users (households, restaurants, hotels) and distributed in partnership with Najmaz Enterprises.
 Micro Enterprise Support Trust (MESPT) also works with Kencoco Ltd with the provision of financial and non-financial services.

 None (single-use product)

 Kencoco aims to decrease adverse health effects due to cooking with a cleaner-burning briquette, made from plentiful locally available coconut waste.

 The charcoal briquettes burn in approximately 180 minutes and up to 1284ºC temperatures can be obtained during combustion.Interview with representative